 Also like commenting, not as well known as a ‘marketing’ technique but shouldn’t be dismissed as a method, especially considering that it takes a couple of minutes to do and then you just leave it.
 We are maximising all of Youtubes potential for an artist to get them self out there

 So with playlists, the first step would be using Youtube’s search function to find key phrases that surround your music/track/genre for this instance lets say your music is mostly dubstep (The keywords are the suggested words, phrases that come up when you start typing, this shows that it is a common search and other people have done it before).
 Chances are these key words/phrases surrounding dubstep will be like “best dubstep” “royalty-free dubstep” “new dubstep 2018” “dubstep mixes” “dubstep remix”.

 So lets pick and expand the phrase “best new dubstep remixes of 2018” and create a playlist named after this.
 Next you’d go out and find new remixes on Youtube that fit that description and add them to your playlist.
 And then after this for obvious reasons you’d add some of your tunes to this playlist and put your remix in top place, scatter and few more of your remixes across the top 15 spots and fill the rest of the playlist with the other remixes you found.

 Why do this?
 The reason behind this is when people search for that common phrase that you originally searched up, these users come across your playlist, play the first track and then BAMM thats your track.

-Remember when it comes to Youtube you’ve got to make a good impression and have the right things in place in order for someone to find and click your video/track this means, good thumbnail, title, tags, description, professional profile, and consistent online presence.
-When you’ve got those things in place and implement the marketing/promo techniques described above (and of course have great music,) it’ll be hard for you to not win on youtube.
+When you’ve got the channel basics in place and implementing the marketing/promo techniques described above (and of course have great music,) it’ll be hard for you to not win on youtube.